ddemarco5/ddemarco5.github.io/index.md

 ## Hi There!
 (I'm the one on the left)

 Welcome!
 One way or another, you've stumbled upon my projects github.io page.
 Complete with mandatory "Look I've gone outside" software dev photograph.
-My name is Dominic DeMarco, my education background is a BS in Computer Science, and I currently work in the industry as a software engineer.
+My name is Dominic DeMarco, my education background is a BS in Computer Science, and I have just under 10 years experience in the industry as a software engineer.

 In my free time I enjoy exploring anything technical that has struck my fancy.
 A lot of these projects you'll see are based around a loose
 "accomplish X with Y" intent, it's the way I've found I best learn things... and it's fun, too!